Understanding the Performance Gap in Preference Learning: A Dichotomy of RLHF and DPO: Introduction

-Notably, in the foundational work of preference learning \citep{Zhu2023PrincipledRL}, the ground-truth reward is assumed to lie in a linear model class; and in \citet{rafailov2023direct}, both the reward class and policy class are \emph{tabular parameterized}, making their optimal solutions realizable.
+Notably, in the work showing the theoretical limits of RLHF~\citep{Zhu2023PrincipledRL}, the ground-truth reward is assumed to lie in a linear model class; and in \citet{rafailov2023direct}, both the reward class and policy class are \emph{tabular parameterized}, making their optimal solutions realizable.
 The \emph{realizability} condition is commonly assumed in theoretical studies of preference learning~\citep{xiong2024iterative,shi2025the,feng2025pilaf,Yao2025LeveragingSF,Swamy2025AllRL}, or DPO-style algorithm designs to derive the loss functions for neural policy classes~\citep{Azar2023AGT,zhou2024beyond,liu2024statistical,Xu2024ContrastivePO}.
 Importantly, under the \emph{realizability} assumption, it is straightforward to derive the equivalence between the ideal performances of RLHF and DPO \citep{Swamy2025AllRL}.

 However, the assumptions of \emph{tabular parameterization} and \emph{realizability} often do not hold in practice, particularly when the reward model is significantly smaller than the policy model (e.g., $6$B vs.\ $175$B in \citet{ouyang2022training}, indicating a clear disparity in representational capacity), when the policy model class is heavily restricted due to limited computational resources, or when the reward model is sub-optimal owing to limited preference data.
 These situations are examples of representation gap, a common issue in practice due to limitations in model capacity or data.
 Consequently, one should not expect DPO to perform identically to RLHF.
 This motivates the central question of our investigation: